LSeu-Open/LLMScoreEngine/README.md

 - **Community score** (20 points max)
 - **Technical specifications** (20 points max)

-The final score is calculated out of 100 points (if you want to have a detailed breakdown of the scoring framework, please refer to the [scoring_framework.md](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Scoring/scoring_framework.md) file).
+The final score is calculated out of 100 points (if you want to have a detailed breakdown of the scoring framework, please refer to the [scoring_framework_development_notes.md](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/Scoring/dev_ideas/scoring_framework_development_notes.md) file).

 Please note that this is a beta version and the scoring system is subject to change.

 To help us refine and improve LLMScoreEngine during this beta phase, we actively encourage user feedback, bug reports, and contributions to help us refine and improve LLMScoreEngine.
 Please feel free to [open an issue](https://github.com/LSeu-Open/LLMScoreEngine/issues) or [contribute](CONTRIBUTING.md) to the project.
 Make sure to respect the [Code of Conduct](CODE_OF_CONDUCT.md).

-> [!NOTE]
-> Following the v0.5.0 update, which introduced modular configuration capabilities, we are now developing a dedicated version of this evaluation system tailored for Vision Language Models (VLMs).
-This development is ongoing in its [dedicated Repository](https://github.com/LSeu-Open/VLMScoreEngine).
+## New features in Beta v0.6

+- Updated technical score calculation to take into account the input and output price of the model.
+- Added a new CLI option to generate a graph report from the existing csv report.

 ## Project Structure